-Sr. No. Practicals of PGDSP104 1 1.
-Develop the R program for Basic Mathematical computation - Square, Square root, exponential etc. 2.
+Sr. No. Practicals of PGDSP104 1 1.Develop the R program for Basic Mathematical computation -Square, Square root, exponential etc. 2.
 Create an object X that stores the value then overwrite the object in by itself divided by Y. Print the result to the console.
 3. Create and store a sequence of values from x to y that progresses in steps of 0.3 2 Create and store a three-dimensional array with six layers of a 4 X 2 matrix, filled with a decreasing sequence of values between 4.8 and 0.1 of the appropriate length 3 Extract and store as a new object the fourth- and first-row elements, in that order, of the second column only of all layers of (1).
-4 1.Confirm the specific locations of elements equal to 0 in the 10 X 10 identity matrix I10 2.
-Store this vector of 10 values: foo $<- c(7,5,6,1,2,10,8,3,8,2)$.
+4 1.
+Confirm the specific locations of elements equal to 0 in the 10 X 10 identity matrix I10 2.
+Store this vector of 10 values: foo $<$ - $c(7,5,6,1,2,10,8,3,8,2)$.
 Then, do the following: i.
 Extract the elements greater than or equal to 5, storing the result as bar. ii.
 Display the vector containing those elements from foo that remain after omitting all elements that are greater than or equal to 5.
 5 Store the string "Two 6-packs for \$12.99".
 Then do the following: i.
 Use a check for equality to confirm that the substring beginning with character 5 and ending with character 10 is "6-pack". ii.
-Make it a better deal by changing the price to \$10.99 6 Create a list that contains, in this order, a sequence of 20 evenly spaced numbers between -4 and 4; a 3 X 3 matrix of the logical vector c(F,T,T,T,F,T,T,F,F) filled column-wise; a character vector with the two strings "don" and "quixote"; and a factor vector containing the observations c("LOW","MED","LOW","MED","MED","HIGH").
+Make it a better deal by changing the price to \$10.99

+6 Create a list that contains, in this order, a sequence of 20 evenly spaced numbers between -4 and 4; a 3 X 3 matrix of the logical vector c(F,T,T,T,F,T,T,F,F) filled column-wise; a character vector with the two strings "don" and "quixote"; and a factor vector containing the observations c("LOW","MED","LOW","MED","MED","HIGH").
 Then, Extract row elements 2 and 1 of columns 2 and 3, in that order, of the logical matrix.
 7 Create and store this data frame as dframe with the fiiels of person, sex, funny in your R workspace.
 Append the two new records.
-3. Write a single line of code that will extract from mydataframe just the names and ages of any records where the individual is female and has a 0 level of funniness equal to Med OR High 8 Create a database with the fields of weight, height and sex then create a plot of weight on the x- axis and height on the y-axis.
-Use different point characters or colors to distinguish between 0 males and remales and provide a matching legend.
+3. Write a single line of code that will extract from mydataframe just the names and ages of any records where the individual is female and has a level of funniness equal to Med OR High 8 Create a database with the fields of weight, height and sex then create a plot of weight on the x-axis and height on the y-axis.
+Use different point characters or colors to distinguish between males and females and provide a matching legend.
 Label the axes and give the plot a title.
 9 Create a plot using ggplot2 for the same database consisting of weight on the x-axis and height on the y-axis.
-Use different point characters or colors to distinguish between males and females 10 and provide a matching legend.
+Use different point characters or colors to distinguish between males and females and provide a matching legend.
 Label the axes and give the plot a title.
-10 write R code that will plot education on the x-axis and income on the y-axis, with both x- and y-axis minus fixed to be [0,100].
+10 Write R code that will plot education on the x-axis and income on the y-axis, with both x- and y-axis limits fixed to be [0;100].
 Provide appropriate axis labels.
-For jobs with a prestige value then 80° use a blue @
+For jobs with a prestige value of less than or equal to 80, use a black as the point character.
+For jobs with prestige greater than 80, use a blue @.